SIMITClub/resources/README.md

 ## About
 You can know more about us at https://simitclub.github.io/ <sub>We do have a bot embeded, try it out!</sub>

-And also checkout our projects that were created at https://github.com/SIMITClub
+And also checkout our projects that we have created at https://github.com/SIMITClub

 ## Hackathons